Corridor Test in Morris Water Maze

 HVS Image Morris water maze path plot showing Corridor test area shaded and direct swim path within the corridor area.

-As always with HVS, the corridor test is built in and easy to use – no extra software, scripting or setup required.
+As always with HVS, the corridor test is built in and easy to use – no extra software, scripting or setup is required.